Digital-Peak/DPDocker/tests/README.md

   The Joomla version is optional.
 If it is not set, tests will be run on Joomla 3 and 4.
 - -php
   The PHP version is optional.
 If it is not set, tests will be run on the latest PHP version.
-- -d
-  The debug parameter is optional.
-If it is not set, it starts in debug mode where a VCN viewer can be connected to.

 ## Execute joomla tests
 To run the joomla tests, execute the following command: